5 Trauma-Informed Care Practices To Help Kids in Crisis

 Understanding What Trauma-Informed Means

-Trauma-informed care is an approach that recognizes, most people have experienced trauma in their lives.
+Trauma-informed care is an approach that recognizes, that most people have experienced trauma in their lives.
 Rather than minimizing, denying, or ignoring this trauma, trauma-informed care seeks to bring to light the nature of the trauma and the impact it had or is having on the individual.

 According to the University of Buffalo Center for Social Research, trauma-informed care is comprised of five key components that include: safety, choice, collaboration, trustworthiness, and empowerment.
-Each component highlights a core need of healthy youth development that has been impacted by trauma.
+Each component highlights a core need for healthy youth development that has been impacted by trauma.
 And, each core need can be addressed with a trauma-informed practice that provides the right kind of intervention that opens the door for the possibility of renewal and an overall sense of well-being.

 Trauma-Informed Practice #1: Ensuring Physical and Emotional Safety

 There is a reason that Maslow’s research highlighted safety among the top “deficiency needs” in his motivational model.
 Beyond adequate water and food, we are social animals who struggle to survive in environments that pose a constant threat.
 This elevates our stress response system to become pervasively stuck on high alert.
 Therefore, creating a physically and emotionally safe environment for kids is an essential first step to meeting kids where they are.